We are at risk of having generations of 'jobless musicians': On the Record with Jeremy Monteiro, jazz maestro

 “The Government has done amazing things with education.
 Having things like School of the Arts, and La-Salle and the Nanyang Academy of Fine Arts.
 My worry is that a lot of musicians who graduate from these institutions end up having no gigs.
 They just have nowhere to play.
 They’re jobless.

 “I'm already established so I can get jobs overseas and at functions in Singapore.
-But all these musicians will be coming out with their degrees or diplomas in music and what they end up doing is going back to teach the next generation of jobless musicians.”
+But all these musicians, who need a foundation of performing on home soil, will be coming out with their degrees or diplomas in music and what they end up doing is going back to teach the next generation of jobless musicians.
+Do we really want to drive all of them overseas?”

 Perhaps there is no demand for jazz musicians, which would explain the club closures.